 "Who painted your van?" and "Is this kale edible?" are just a couple of the questions our volunteers are asked.
 See more questions -- and answers -- here!

-Come learn more about volunteering with our Community Beautification Program on 3/30 & 4/5.
-Beautify Ithaca - no experience required, dinner provided.
+Come learn more about volunteering with our Community Beautification Program on Thursday, March 28.
+No experience required, dinner provided.
+Please rsvp.

 At the east end of the Commons, several roads intersect in an area known as the tuning fork, forming three triangles of land: the Aurora St. Triangle, Sign Triangle and Zelkova Triangle.